vscode-restructuredtext/docs/articles/intellisense.rst

    be recommended to install Esbonio extension instead.
 To learn more about how to configure Esbonio, you can visit `this site <https://docs.esbon.io>`_.

-This feature is enabled by default, though it is still experimental.
-There is no way to disable it at this moment, as you will also lose live preview.

-By `Lex Li`_

-The Esbonio language server implements many useful features.

-.. important:: The Esbonio language server requires the Python package ``esbonio`` to be installed.
-If it isn't installed yet, this extension will prompt and guide you through the installation.

 Autocompletion
 --------------
 The language server enables autocompletion on role/directive names, file paths,